-Google's Nexus programme gives birth to a pure Android smartphone every year, sometimes two, or perhaps a tablet.
+Google's Nexus programme gives birth to a pure Android smartphone every year, sometimes two.
 The idea behind the Nexus is to showcase Android in its purest form, away from the poking and prodding of manufacturer skins.

 It's given rise to some great devices over the past years, but in recent times, has seen some of the most competitive Android handsets offered up.
 Where manufacturer flagships are often fighting to be king of the spec sheet, Nexus doesn't always go toe-to-toe.
 There has often been compromises and we've see the exclusion of some features, like microSD card slots.